 Summative vs Formative: Which Test is Right for You? - 3 minutes read

 When conducting user research, UX researchers generally preach iterative usability testing throughout the development lifecycle.
 But did you know that there are actually two different types of usability testing?
 Formative testing identifies usability problems to be fixed in later iterations whereas summative testing describes the current state of the usability of an interface.
 While both types of testing are conducted to improve the usability of a design, they are performed at different stages of development.
-So how are they conducted differently and when do you need them?
+So how are these website usability testing services conducted differently and when do you need them?

 What is formative testing?

-Typically conducted in the early stages of the design and development process, formative testing is about problem discovery and provides solutions to solve usability issues.
+Typically conducted in the early stages of the design and development process, formative usability testing is about problem discovery and provides solutions to solve usability issues.
 This type of user testing is performed in small sample sizes, with 5-8 participants, and is used to quickly assess what’s working and what isn’t.
-It is an incredibly powerful support tool in shaping the direction of your design.
+It is an incredibly powerful support tool in shaping the direction of your design or to test your website.
 Testing at a small scale allows you to maximize your research spend, as 5 testers can identify as high as 85% of discoverable problems.
 Taking a discovery-based approach early on in development pushes the iteration process along as testers continually find new usability issues.
 While typically associated with qualitative evaluations, formative testing can also be conducted with quantitative metrics like problem frequency.